 All in all, annual fees may or may not be worth your while, depending on what your card gives you in return.
 But it’s best to avoid fees while building credit, if possible, since you’re unlikely to get benefits that are worth the cost until you're more established.
 Once you’re able to qualify for more lucrative rewards cards, you can weigh the fees against the benefits and decide which card is right for you.

-• If you’re not in in the military, you can still ask your card’s issuer to waive or lower its annual fee.
+Call the retention line and ask your card’s issuer to waive or lower its annual fee.
 Long-time customers and high-spenders with great credit who always pay in full likely have the best chance.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by a WalletHub user.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.